 You Gotta Make Music!
 Connecting with ourselves, with our world, and with those around us through shared Music Making!

-This week's video is the first of two interactive music experiences that you can share with others by Debbie Shell, a Nationally Board-Certified Music Therapist in Knoxville.
+This interactive music experiences that can be shared with others by Debbie Shell, a Nationally Board-Certified Music Therapist in Knoxville.

 You’re encouraged to watch and play with someone else - it’s a great way to make connections with your friends and your family.